JurgitaVisa/Projektas_Darzeliu_IS/README.md

 parentPages package tests:
 - submit and delete new application
-- submit 2 applications and check if the one with more priority points gets the place at the kindergarten
 - update parent details (change user information, password, reset password)
 - upload medical document (pdf)